 The purpose of assistive technology devices and services is to make sure the child gets a Free Appropriate Public Education (FAPE).
-The IEP Team must decide whether the child needs assistive technology devices and services in their general education classrooms or special education settings.
+The IEP Team must decide whether the child needs assistive technology devices and services in general education classrooms or special education settings.

 The IEP Team should consider any device (from a simple pencil grip to computerized equipment) that may help the child learn.
 The team may need information from an assistive technology specialist to help determine the child's needs.
-The IFP Team chooses services to help the child get and use assistive technology devices.
+The IEP Team chooses services to help the child get and use assistive technology devices.
 For example, the IEP Team would talk about evaluating the child in the child's learning setting, getting equipment, and choosing, customizing, and repairing devices.
-They would talk about providing training on using the device.
+The Team would talk about providing training on using the device.
 Any assistive technology services or devices agreed upon must be written in the IEP.

 The IEP Team must determine at least annually whether a child needs assistive technology devices and services.
 Parents can tell the IEP Team about what the child can do at home and in the community.
-(See Section IX for more information on assistive technology devices and services).
+(See Chapter 9 for more information on assistive technology devices and services).

-TIP - For information on specific items of assistive technology, contact:
+For information on specific items of assistive technology, contact:

 DakotaLink

-1161 Deadwood Avenue, Suite 5

-Rapid City, SD 57702
+1161 Deadwood Avenue, Suite 5, Rapid City, SD 57702 (800) 645-0673

-(605) 394-6742 or

-1-800-645-0673